samarthsingh1/Loan-Application-Classification/README.md

 # 🧮 Loan Application Classification with PCA and Multiple Classifiers

-**Course Project**: This project explores binary classification of loan applications using various classifiers and evaluates the impact of dimensionality reduction through PCA on classifier performance.
+**Course Project**: This project explores binary classification of loan applications using various classifiers and evaluates the impact of dimensionality reduction through PCA on classifier performance.This was a part of my machine learning course DATA 603.

 ---